Balliol College home page

 • Family relationships with other Balliol men where applicable (e.g. brother of H.G.
 Smith, Balliol 1876).
 Non-Balliol siblings are not mentioned.

-• Education prior to Balliol: name of school or previous university
+• Education prior to Balliol: name of school and/or previous university

 • Date of matriculation at Balliol and years of residence in Oxford

-• Details of College and University sport and society membership where applicable
+• College and University sport and society membership where applicable

-• Details of scholarships, exhibitions and prizes awarded where applicable
+• Scholarships, exhibitions and prizes awarded where applicable

 • Dates of exams, subjects, date and class of degree(s)

-• Year(s) of marriage(s), wife’s name and often wife’s father’s name, number of children.
+• Year(s) of marriage(s), wife’s name and often wife’s father’s name, number of children, if provided.

 • Date of death

-Up to 1920, the entries in the printed registers usually include most of what can easily be discovered about members from College sources, although sometimes additional details about sporting and social activity, academic work and the occasional disciplinary peccadillo can be found.
+Up to 1920, the entries in the printed registers usually include most of what can easily be discovered about members from College sources, although sometimes additional details about sporting and social activity, academic work and the occasional disciplinary peccadillo can be found through more extensive research.

 From 1920 there are files of correspondence, admission forms, letters of recommendation etc. for many (and from 1945, for all) members, but these are closed if they relate to living persons or are less than thirty years old.
+Kinds and amounts of information surviving in these files varies very widely.
 There is a large collection of group photographs ca. 1860-1970, but many have no identifications indicated.
 An online searchable database covering the principal albums is available.

 We also actively collect material about our alumni, and ask for reciprocal information exchange.
 It quite often happens with genealogical research that enquirers know a lot about some alumnus which is interesting to us, and anything about alumni which is put into our files will benefit future researchers.